How the SEER & MHOS Data are Linked

 To create the SEER-MHOS linked database, the identifiers from MHOS respondents were matched to identifiers in the existing SEER-Medicare file.
-The dataset represents the linkage of eight MHOS cohorts that run from 1998 to 2007.
-NCI and CMS plan to update the SEER-MHOS linkage every two years.
+The dataset represents the linkage of twelve MHOS cohorts that run from 1998 to 2011.
+The linkage includes SEER cases diagnosed through 2009 (with vital status through 2010).
+NCI and CMS plan to continue to update the SEER-MHOS linkage every two years.

 The processes for matching persons appearing in the MHOS data with their SEER data are described in:

 Ambs A, Warren JL, Bellizzi KM, Topor M, Haffer SC, Clauser SB.
 Overview of the SEER--Medicare Health Outcomes Survey linked dataset.
 Health Care Financ Rev 2008 Summer;29(4):5-21.
 [View Abstract]